 "Oh, I remember!
-I" she almost sobbed in her delight "it is all plain to me, now!
-I know who I am!"
+I"--she almost sobbed in her delight--"it is all

-XXIII.
 THE RHAMDA AGAIN

 I could have yelled for joy.
-We were about to learn something of the Blind Spot something that might help us to save Harry, and Chick, and the professor!
+We were about to learn something of the Blind Spot--something that might help us to save Harry, and Chick, and the professor!